 The building was designed by the Spanish architect Ricardo Bofill and makes clear references to the popular architecture of the Arab Mediterranean Area, the result of the architects’ inspiration from the Mediterranean tradition of the kasbah (the central part of the city or citadel).
 The bold colours that adorn the exterior and interior facades are selected to contrast with nature or complement its purity.

-The building resembles a sort of colourful fortress emerging from the rocky cliff on which it sits and has a series of interlocking stairways, platforms and bridges that give access to the 50 flats that make up The Red Wall. https://www.youtube.com/watch?v=SXGTMjZ1jiot=6s
+The building resembles a colourful fortress emerging from the rocky cliff on which it stands and features a series of intertwined staircases, platforms and bridges that provide access to the 50 flats that make up La Muralla Roja.

 The complexity of the project extends to the flat division, which has three sizes: 60 m2 studios, 80 m2 two-bedroom flats and 120 m2 three-bedroom flats.
 Bofill’s desire to provide enhanced living is seen through the roof terraces, solarium, a swimming pool and a sauna, all reserved for the use of residents.